How to adapt goals in a time of crisis

 At the team or department level

-Once the organizational goals are updated, teams and departments will need to adjust their goals as well so they’re aligned with the company.
+Once the organizational goals are updated, teams and departments will need to adjust their goals so they’re aligned with the company.
 We recommend creating a focus group that includes key stakeholders from your team for an ideation session.
 Ensure that this is a safe environment to freely share and iterate on ideas.
-If team goals are no longer aligned to organizational goals, document why they’re critical to accomplish.
-At the end of the session, there should be three to five team or department goals that are each assigned to an owner.
+If team goals are no longer aligned with organizational goals, document why they’re critical to accomplish.
+At the end of the session, three to five team or department goals should be assigned to an owner.

 Consider discussing some of the following questions:

 - How can our team have the most impact on the organization’s updated goals?

 - Looking at our previous goals, what critical goals should be carried forward?
 What should we abandon?
 What can we adjust?

 Consider the same process we outlined above for team goals when adjusting individual performance goals, with the only difference being that the manager plays a role of a coach.
 Remember: when employees have a voice in setting their own goals and aligning them to company initiatives, they tend to set higher goals and have higher performance than if their goals were to be assigned by their manager.
 Participative development of goals not only results in greater clarity around expectations but also produces more effective strategies for how to achieve them.